githwxi/ATS-Xanadu/prelude/README.md

 gseq_head(xs: xs): x0
 ```

-Clearly, `gseq_head` is a partial function is the head of an empty
+Clearly, `gseq_head` is a partial function as the head of an empty
 sequence is undefined.
 When applied to an empty sequence, the behavior
 of `gseq_head` is unspecified; it may return some value or it may raise
 an exception.